-Virtual Assistant or Freelancer: What’s The Difference?
+Virtual Assistant or Freelancer: Which One is Better?

+The difference between freelancer and virtual assistant can be confusing.
 As someone who has been in the business of managing virtual assistants and freelancers for several years, I know firsthand how daunting it can be to find the right person for the job.

 It wasn’t until I had my own experience with a virtual assistant that I truly appreciated the value they can bring to a business.